Most parents want to set their children up for financial success. And opening a brokerage account for a child is one of the best ways to get started.

 The best part about Acorns is that it doesn’t require any minimum deposit to get started and allows you to contribute money on a regular basis.

-One of the best ways to start saving for your grandchild is through a savings and investing account product like Acorns Early.
+One of the best ways to start saving for your grandchild is through a savings and investing account product like Acorns Early, which you can access by subscribing to Acorns Premium.

 Related: Our Acorns Review